qiu-wanyong/FederatedHealth/README.md

 ![](/figures/Graphical_Abstract.jpg)

 Fig. 1.
 Paradigms and workflows of horizontal and vertical federated learning (FL) on multi-institutional heart sound databases.

-## Main contributions:
- * This study has developed optimisation schemes for  HFL and VFL to analyse the applications of FL in different healthcare conditions and to verify the effectiveness of the models on multi-centre heart sound databases.
- * In the HFL modelling, we propose a privacy-preserving feature ID-based security aggregation method.
-It has the advantage of solving the issue of aligning the feature space of federated participants in HFL.
- * The VFL model in this study is used to solve the issue of unlabelled data for some federated institutions.
-Further, we propose an approach to balance model interpretability and patient privacy for VFL using Shapley values.

 ## Data
 ``Split_train_and_test.py:`` Split the dataset into training and testing sets.